orbitalapi/helm/README.md

 sub chart, the options are up to your deployment requirements

 ## Orbital version
-There is a parameter in the chart that allows you to set the version i.e. image tag for both orbital and also stream server all in one go.
-There is never a reason to have 2 different versions running at the same time.
+There is a parameter in the chart that allows you to set the version i.e. image tag

 By default, the version that is deployed is the version defined in the Chart itself, but you can change this to a version you are after as well